Garredondo/liri-node-app/README.md

     * Plot of the movie.
     * Actors in the movie.

-Do-what-it-says reads the random.txt file and runs a spotify-this-song search on the song "I Want it That Way."
+Do-what-it-says reads the random.txt file and runs a spotify-this-song search of the song "I Want it That Way."

 ## Usefulness of Project